YPSH-DGC/YPMS/README.md

 In that case, see [Custom YPMS Repository].

 ### Contributing to YPMS Itself
-Contributions to YPMS itself are also welcome.
+Contributions to YPMS itself are also welcome.<br>
 You can contribute via issue or PR.

 ## Custom YPMS Repository
-Creating a YPMS repository is easy.
+Creating a YPMS repository is easy.<br>
-Simply create a file structure based on the `yopr` directory in this repository and make it accessible via HTTPS.
+Simply create a file structure based on the `yopr` directory in this repository and make it accessible via HTTPS.<br>
 *Some file customizations may be required.